Dummer, Hampshire: History

 The name of the village is derived from Dun (meaning hill) and Mer (lake or pond).
 The English surname 'Dummer' is thought to originate from here, as the Dummer family were lords of the manor between the 12th and 16th centuries.

 All Saints Church is in the centre of the village.
 The church is part of the Church of England benefice of Farleigh, Candover and Wield, served by the same Rector.

 A public house, The Queen Inn, is north of the church on Down Street towards the M3.

 Also towards the M3 is the Dummer Golf Club, the course lying to the northeast of the village.

 On the other side of the M3 north of the A30 is the Dummer Garden Centre, and a public house, The Sun Inn.
 A short distance south-west down the A30 is another public house and hotel, The Wheatsheaf.

 To the south-west of Dummer village by about 3/4 mi is Dummer Down Farm.
-This is the site of the Dummer Cricket Centre which was founded by Major Ronald Ferguson, father of Sarah, Duchess of York.
+This is the site of the Dummer Cricket Centre which was founded by Major Ronald Ferguson, father of Sarah Ferguson, former wife of Andrew Mountbatten-Windsor.
 The current owner, Andrew Ferguson, was a local councillor on Dummer Parish Council.